Youngzt998/ziteng.yang.github.io/index.md

 ## **Some Cyber-friends :)**

-- I am fortunate to know [Ziteng Wang](https://wzt.me/), who share the same spell of first name, similar spell of last name, and most importantly, the research interests in Programming Languages.
+- I am fortunate to know [Ziteng Wang](https://wzt.me/), who share the same spell of first name, similar spell of last name, and most importantly, the research interests in Programming Languages with me.
-- I shared a similar game interests with [Zhiming Xu](https://zhiming-xu.github.io/), although we seem not to share the similar research interests,
+- I shared a similar game interest with [Zhiming Xu](https://zhiming-xu.github.io/), although we seem not to share similar research interests
+- [Alex Chi](https://www.skyzh.dev/) is an undergraduate student (graduate at 2022)  from the department of Computer Science at SJTU; you might be interested in his (famous, somehow) programming skills and (famous, somehow) course grades
+- [xxchan](https://xxchan.github.io/about/) used to be in the same research group with me during undergraduate time.
+His experience (see [this blog](https://xxchan.github.io/cs/2020/09/02/intern-at-meituan.html)) in an company might be a great reference for those (in China) who are still not sure whether going academical or industrial.